FanMclaine/FanMclaine/README.md

 ### About me

 - 🌱 I’m currently a student
+- � Linux enthusiast
 - 🎮  Favorite games and hobbies: Minceraft, Isleward, Biking,
-- � Things i like to do: Making arts (NOT NFT), Maybe coding
+- � Things i like to do: Making arts (NOT NFT), Maybe coding and frontend dev
 - ⚡ Fun fact: Glaciers and ice sheets hold about **69** percent of the world's freshwater.

 ---